StanAngeloff/compass-magick/README.md

 Compass Magick
 ==============

-Dynamic image generation for Compass using ChunkyPNG (no dependency on RMagick).
+Dynamic image generation for Compass using ChunkyPNG/PhantomJS (no dependency on RMagick).

 Example
 -------